AnthonyDF/AnthonyDF/README.md

 ### 📈 Vizualise spiders heart beats and market trends (In progress)

-[bike-price-dashboard](https://github.com/AnthonyDF/bike-price-dashboard) is an [interactive dashboard](http://188.166.201.70:8080/) with Dash plotly (be patient, it can takes a few secs to load).
+[bike-price-dashboard](https://github.com/AnthonyDF/bike-price-dashboard) is an [interactive dashboard](http://188.166.201.70:8080/) with [Dash plotly](https://plotly.com/dash/) (be patient, it can takes a few secs to load).
 It allows to visualize spiders workload and scraping anomalies.
-You will also be able to dive into the second hand market stats and history, very handy if you look for a bike at the best price
+You will also be able to dive into the second hand market stats and history, very handy if you look for a bike at the best price.

 ### 👨‍🏫 Machine learning training (In progress)

-### TODO:
+### Coming soon:
-- Implement celery and redis to improve the UX.
+- Implementation of Celery and Redis to improve the UX
-- Standardize model names with fuzzy matching
+- Standardization of bike model names with fuzzy matching
-- Deploy ExtraTreesRegressor model to predict price
+- Deployement of an ExtraTreesRegressor model to predict the price
-- Check for PCA.
+- Check for PCA integration